daboross/dabo.guru/README.md

 Try it out at http://dabo.guru/py/oauth/?key=value

-Or post to http://dabo.guru/py/notify, and I'll get a notification on my phone.
+Or POST to http://dabo.guru/py/notify, and I'll get a notification on my phone.
+There's an example of using this in javascript at http://dabo.guru/